-Same for Pretty Darn Cute Designs, I love their feminine but yet professional themes!
+Same for Blossom Themes, I love their feminine but yet professional themes!
 Going this route may be easier on the pocket if you’re just buying one theme.

 I have multiple sites plus love the flexibility of being able to refresh my blog with a different look by moving around elements instead of installing a whole new theme.